 - Choose at least three poems from Blabberize by using the search words “poems” or “poetry” that will share as examples of the finished project.
 These Blabbers illustrate various success: Cupcakes (a diamante poem), Candy Canes (a shape poem), Solid (an acrostic poem), Poetry Project, and The Rock.

 - Check that the student interactives Acrostic Poems, Diamante Poems, and Theme Poems will work on the classroom and library or lab computers.
-Flash Player is required for all interactives to work, and Technical support is available for the Flash plug-in.

 - Make one copy of the following printouts for each student: Acrostic Discussion Questions, Diamante Discussion Questions, Blabberize Rubric, Acrostic Poem, Diamante Poem, and Theme Poem Rubric.

 - create an acrostic, diamante, and theme poem, following the correct formats.

 - create a Blabber of one of their poems using Blabberize.